stevencombs/retrocombs.github.io/_drafts/2020-06-20-retrocombs-plus4-chapter3-software.md

 Watcher, ????, shared why I was having issues with characters and cursor movements in the previous video.
 It is something he called, ???.
 I looked ahead and we will actually learn about this in the next chapter!

+User ????
+Also provided some amazing feedback.
+Highly recommend you view his channel.

 ## Episode Contents

 In this episode I describe and demonstrate each of the items below: